-Incomplete and ineligible applicants will be informed of their status by December 2016.
-All other applicants will be contacted by the program, via email or USPS, about their status in February 2017.
-Fellows will be notified by May 2017.
+Incomplete and ineligible applicants will be informed of their status by December 2020.
+All other applicants will be contacted by the program via email about their status in February 2021.
+Fellows and alternates will be named in April 2021.

 What happens if my project is selected for funding?

 You will be asked to submit an estimated budget outlining the funds you will need to complete your project.
 This will be taken under consideration, along with any other funds you may have received, when your final award amount is determined.